logdna/logdna-agent-v2/docs/README.md

 agent your logs may not be collected.

-To install a specific version you should ensure you checkout the tag for that version before applying any yamls from the current tree.
+To install a specific version you should ensure you checkout the tag for that version before applying any YAML files from the current tree.

 For example to install the a particular 2.2 beta you would run
 ```bash